jeffreysorgen/golf-club-sensors/activity.md

 ## Next steps:

+* Develop Flow for Golf Swing sensors - [flow for golf swing sensors](#flow-for-golf-swing-sensors)
+* Develop Testing for Golf Swing sensors
+###
+* Repeat EdX course material, do all TinyML assignments again
+  - Include Jupyter Notebooks, Python, C++ (the h files, c files and others)
+  - **Fully utilize GitHub features and functionality**

+###
+* Create new repository "hello-world-arduino" for book exercise (sine function)
+* Determine whether to use GitHub Desktop and/or BASH
+* Continue recording progress in THIS page
+  - Accomplishments or Highlights likely to be ANOTHER page
+  - What are GISTS ?
+* Jot down ideas for other projects here
+  * wind turbine ( Is the most popular product TinyML or IoT? )
+  * Continue to flesh out golf swing idea, [_here_](golf-swing-idea.md)
+* Prototyping with KiCad, OSHPARK, and more
+* Determine whether to keep the TEST site called _jdsgithubpages_
+* Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
+  - Enable blogging somehow, with or without repositories, to publicly document actions taken
+* Determine physical nature of MCU board form factor and its protection from damage
+* Determine whether learning SmartPhone App Development is necessary
+* Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)
+* Not Needed: **Wiki**

 #### Flow for [Golf Swing](golf-swing-idea.md) sensors:
 - **BLE** is enabled when the device is powered, waits for pairing forever.
 - Pairs with phone app.